qqqlab/madflight/readme.md

 ## Getting Started

+1. Install the Arduino madflight library
-0. Open madflight/madflight.ino in the Arduino IDE.
+2. Open example madflight_Quadcopter.ino in the Arduino IDE.
-1. Setup the USER-SPECIFIED DEFINES section in the main code, and configure the pins in hw_XXX.h (see below for default pinouts)
+3. Setup the USER-SPECIFIED DEFINES section
+4. If you're not using a default pinout (see below) then setup your board pinout in the BOARD section.
-2. Connect your IMU (gyro/acceleration) sensor as shown below.
+5. Connect your IMU (gyro/acceleration) sensor as shown below.
-3. Compile and upload madflight.
+6. Compile and upload madflight_Quadcopter.ino to your board.
 Connect the Serial Monitor at 115200 baud and check the messages.
 Type 'help' to see the available CLI commands.
-4. Check that IMU sensor and AHRS are working correctly: use CLI print commands to show gyro, accelerometer, magnetometer and roll/pitch/yaw.
+7. Check that IMU sensor and AHRS are working correctly: use CLI print commands to show gyro, accelerometer, magnetometer and roll/pitch/yaw.
-5. Use CLI to calibate the sensor.
+8. Use CLI to calibate the sensor.
-6. Connect radio receiver to your development board according to the configured pins.
+9. Connect radio receiver to your development board according to the configured pins.
-7. Edit the RC RECEIVER CONFIG section in the main code.
+10. Edit the RC RECEIVER CONFIG section.
 Either match you RC equipment to the settings, or change the settings to match your RC equipment.
-8. Check your radio setup: Use CLI print commands to show pwm and scaled radio values.
+11. Check your radio setup: Use CLI print commands to show pwm and scaled radio values.
-9. Connect motors (no props) and battery and check that motor outputs are working correctly.
+12. Connect motors (no props) and battery and check that motor outputs are working correctly.
 For debugging, use CLI to show motor output.
-10. Mount props, go to an wide open space, and FLY!
+13. Mount props, go to an wide open space, and FLY!

 ## Safety First!!!